top of page

 • Local Transport: While the Cotswolds is best explored by car, there are decent local bus connections from key stations to nearby villages.
 However, I would recommend you need to plan your route carefully in advance.

 • Private tour companies can collect you and drop you back at a railway station.
 So you may wish to consider booking a day tour of the Cotswolds.
 An 8 hour tour of the northern part of the Cotswolds will give you a fantastic day out.
-See our one day north Cotswolds itinerary for an example day trip.
-You can also explore a number of local private tour companies here.
+To learn more about private and group tours you can read our article: Cotswolds Guided Tours: When They're Worth It (and When They're Not) or to find local tour companies visit Luxury Private Tours of the Cotswolds.

 More information for when you have arrived by train